-This is essential to preventing sore nipples or low milk supply when breastfeeding.
+This is essential for preventing sore nipples or low milk supply when breastfeeding.
 You baby needs to be in held the proper potion to allow them to attach to your nipple without causing friction.
 A nursing pillow can provide the extra height that you may need.

 Baby feeding will take up a lot of your time in the early weeks.
-You can be feeding baby for several hours a day.
+You can be feeding your baby for several hours a day.
 Without proper support for your arms or back, this can quickly lead to pain and fatigue.
-This is something you want to avoid especially when your sleep deprived and recovering from birth.
+This is something you want to avoid especially when your sleep deprived and recovered from birth.

 A nursing pillow can also be used as a floor cushion so baby can have some tummy time.
-This activity is heavily recommend by health professionals to prevent your baby developing a flat head caused by lying on their back or in a bouncer.
+This activity is heavily recommend by health professionals to prevent your baby from developing a flat head caused by lying on their back or in a bouncer.
 As you baby grows, they can use it to lie down and read books or watch movies.

 Your baby will soon want to sit upright, but until their muscles are developed, they will occasionally fall back.
-A nursing pillow allows baby the freedom to build up those back muscles, with surrounding protection should they fall back.
+A nursing pillow allows your baby the freedom to build up those back muscles, with surrounding protection should they fall back.

-Poor attachment, positioning and pain can strain a breastfeeding relationship.
+Poor attachment, positioning, and pain can strain a breastfeeding relationship.
 A nursing pillow can provide support, assist different breastfeeding positions and promote lots of skin to skin.
 This all helps to promote your milk supply and increase bonding hormones.